 In 1985, a special fast for the famine victims of Ethiopia sparked a flood of donations that far exceeded the Church’s expectations.
-This act of generosity by Latter-day Saints marked the beginning of what would become LDS Charities—the Church’s humanitarian organization—which has been spreading hope and healing throughout the world ever since.
+This act of generosity by Latter-day Saints marked the beginning of what would become Latter-day Saint Charities—the Church’s humanitarian organization—which has been spreading hope and healing throughout the world ever since.

 The images were heartbreaking: Crying children with skeletal frames, bloated stomachs, and dark, sunken eyes.
 Starving men and women in such despair that they didn’t have the energy to swat the flies from their faces.
 In 1984, news of the devastating famine in Ethiopia dominated the world’s media and weighed on the minds of people everywhere.

 Church headquarters received a consistent stream of letters from concerned members asking what the Church planned to do to help ease such incomprehensible suffering.
 Because of several media stories reporting on less-than-trustworthy humanitarian organizations, Latter-day Saints were asking to send donations to the Church so the Brethren could ensure the money was used wisely.
 As a result, the First Presidency and the Quorum of the Twelve requested that Latter-day Saints in the United States and Canada participate in a special fast on January 27, 1985.
 All donations from that day would then be dedicated toward assisting famine victims.

 The response was overwhelming.
 In fact, Church members donated an astonishing $6.4 million on that single day.